 If your system wiring is this way, the network killer service starts up automatically every time you switch it on.
 When you detect that the executable is causing you trouble, you must ensure the process is turned off.
 Microsoft Configure is helpful in this situation.

 Check the programs and processes that auto-start in the MsConfig menu, then disable the killer network service.
 MSconfig launches the task manager, which allows you to manage this feature.

 Use a Third-party Antivirus App or the Built-in Windows Defender

 This is also a preventative strategy that guards against network service difficulties before they occur.
-I will urge people to scan their computers on a daily basis using a third-party antivirus app to remain on top of any potential hazards, as well as to delete any software that is no longer in use.
+I will urge people to scan their computers daily using a third-party antivirus app to remain on top of any potential hazards and delete any software that is no longer in use.

 The caches are another key cleanup location.
 Many data processes have caches.
 Viruses can easily infiltrate these files.
-By clearing these caches, you can ensure that malware concerns in your system are kept to a minimum.
+By clearing these caches, you can ensure that malware concerns in your system are minimal.